zew/go-questionnaire/README.md

 * Package `generators` _uses_ qst for creating specific questionnaires.

-* Package `lgn` contains several authentication schemes for participants.
+* Package `lgn` contains three authentication schemes for participants.
+  * Regular login via username and password.
+  * Login via URL parameters for user ID, survey ID, wave ID and profile ID plus hash.
+  * Login via [hash id](https://hashids.org) with above parameters configured in `directLoginRanges`.
+  Profiles are configures key-value sets who are copied into the logged-in user's attributes.
+  This way any number of user properties can be specified, while the login URL remains short or ultra short.

 * Package `main` serves questionnaires via http(s).
 with automatic `Lets encrypt` certification.